Cheap VacationsThe Ultimate Guide For Preparing Easy Camping Meals

 Christine W.

-Canadian Beef Jerky is the perfect snack to bring along camping for times when you’re sitting around enjoying a beer or beverage of choice and want something to nibble on.
+Beef Jerky is the perfect snack for camping when you’re sitting around enjoying a beer or beverage of choice and want something to nibble on.

-There are so many camping snacks, but today I’m picking my favourites and those reasonably priced for Canadians looking to save money while enjoying their camping trip.
+There are so many camping snacks, but today, I’m picking my favorites and those reasonably priced for Canadians looking to save money while enjoying their camping trip.

 Campfire Food recipes also include cultural dishes.